 We will only give permission to street parties taking place on the weekend of the Diamond Jubilee 2 – 5 June 2022.

-Organisers will be responsible for arranging road closed signs and diversion signs.
-Advance signs must be in place 7 days before the road closure.
+- Organisers will be responsible for arranging road closed signs and diversion signs, if needed.

 - Check if you need a Temporary Events Notice

 You won’t need a temporary events notice if:

 Your street party is a private party for residents

 your party is not advertised in advance to attract people

 You will need a temporary events notice if: